How to find Bluetooth Settings in Windows 11

 - Click the Start button in the bottom left corner of your screen.
 Then, click the gear icon that says “Settings”.

-Either way, you will see a window with different sections to manage your computer.
+Either method brings you to a window with various sections for managing your computer.

 Step 2Go to Bluetooth & devices